HEnquist/camilladsp/README.md

 If the file doesn't exist, it will be created on the first write.

 If the `configfile` argument is given, then this will be used instead of the value from the statefile.
-Similarly, the `--gain` and `--mute` options also override the values in the statefile.
+Similarly, the `--gain` and `--mute` options also override the values in the statefile for the main fader while the `--gain1` to `--gain4` and `--mute1` to `--mute4` do the same for the Aux faders.

 **Use this feature with caution!
 The volume setting given in the statefile will be applied immediately when CamillaDSP starts processing.**
-In systems that have a gain structure such that a too high volume setting can damage equipment or ears, it is recommended to always use the `--gain`  option to set the volume to start at a safe value.
+In systems that have a gain structure such that a too high volume setting can damage equipment or ears, it is recommended to always use the `--gain` and `--gain1..4` options to set the volume to start at a safe value.

 #### Example statefile
 The statefile is a small YAML file that holds the path to the active config file,